adobe-apiplatform/user-sync.py/docs/Success Guide/setup_config_files.md

 &#9744; Edit the dashboard-config.yml.
 Put in the information from the adobe.io integration you created earlier.
 This would be the org\_id, api\_key, client\_secret, and tech\_acct.

-&#9744; Place the private key file in the user-sync folder The priv\_key\_path config file items is then set to the name of this file.
+&#9744; Place the private key file in the user_sync_tool folder The priv\_key\_path config file items is then set to the name of this file.

 ![](images/setup_config_umapi.png)